Instead of waking up to celebrate Eid al-Fitr on Thursday, Gaza Strip residents woke to unyielding Israeli aerial strikes.

 An April 2021 Human Rights Watch report describes Israeli government actions towards Palestinians due to their identity as amounting “to the crimes against humanity of apartheid and persecution.”
 Yet, those statements went unheeded by the international community until this week, meaning already horrifying conditions have only been exacerbated in the recent catastrophe.

 The director of Dar Al-Shifa Hospital in the Gaza Strip, Mohammed Abu Silmiya, said the healthcare system in Gaza is collapsing.
 He stated: “Our operating rooms have been suffering from a lack of supplies over the past 15 years – medicines are in short supply in the entire Gaza strip.
 This hospital has been running on the same devices and appliances for the past 20 years.”
-Need for those supplies has only increased during the coronavirus pandemic.
+Need for those supplies only increased during the coronavirus pandemic.

 While Israeli policies have classically favored Jewish Israelis and Israeli-Palestinian towns do not typically coexist peacefully, the current violence and agitation in mixed cities is “unprecedented” according to Mairav Zonszein, senior analyst from the International Crisis Group.